 At three o’clock a great throng of eager men again crowded into the Old South Church and the streets outside to wait for the return of Rotch.
 It was a critical moment.
 “If the Governor refuses to give the pass, shall the revenue officer be allowed to seize the tea and land it tomorrow morning ?”
 Many anxious faces showed that men were asking themselves this momentous question.

 But while, in deep suspense, the meeting waited and deliberated, a merchant named John Rowe said, “Who knows how tea will mingle with salt water? ” A whirlwind of applause swept through the assembly and the masses outside the church.
 As daylight deepened into darkness, candles were lighted.
-Shortly after 6:00 o’clock, Benjamin Rotch entered the church and, with pale face, said, “The Governor refuses to give a pass.”
+Shortly after 6:00 o’clock, Benjamin Rotch entered the church and, with a pale face, said, “The Governor refuses to give a pass.”
 An angry murmur arose, but the crowd soon became silent, when Samuel Adams arose and said, “This meeting can do nothing more to save the country.”

 This was plainly a concerted signal.
-In an instant a war-whoop sounded, and forty or fifty “Mohawks,” or men dressed as Indians, who were waiting outside, dashed past the door and down Milk Street toward Griffin’s Wharf, where the tea-ships were lying at anchor.
-It was bright moonlit night, and everything could be plainly seen.
-Many men stood on shore and watched the “Mohawks” as they broke open 342 chests, and poured the tea into the harbor.
+In an instant, a war-whoop sounded, and forty or fifty “Mohawks,” or men dressed as Indians, who were waiting outside, dashed past the door and down Milk Street toward Griffin’s Wharf, where the tea-ships were lying at anchor.
+It was a bright moonlit night, and everything could be plainly seen.
+Many men stood on the shore and watched the “Mohawks” as they broke open 342 chests, and poured the tea into the harbor.
 There was no confusion.
 All was done in perfect order.

 The “Boston Tea Party,” of which Samuel Adams was the prime mover, was a long step toward the American Revolution.
 Samuel Adams was at this time, almost or quite alone in his desire for Independence, and he has well been called the “Father of the Revolution.”
 But, his influence for the good of America continued far beyond the time of the “Boston Tea Party.”
 Up to the last, his patriotism was earnest and sincere.